 It is more important for you to find the right surgeon than for you to try and decide with technique is “best.”
 Look at the results of facelifts done by a surgeon, regardless of the technique used.
 If you like the results, you’re on the road to finding the results you are looking for.

-A facelift takes anywhere from 2 – 2.5 hours; if additional procedures are added at the same time, such as eyelid surgery, the procedure will take anywhere from 3 – 3.5 hours.
+A facelift takes anywhere from 2 – 3 hours; if additional procedures are added at the same time, such as eyelid surgery, the procedure will take anywhere from 3 – 4 hours.

 Many surgeons still perform the older deep plane technique.
 In this procedure the facial nerve can be exposed and therefore it is crucial that a slow and meticulous technique is used to avoid injuring the facial nerve.
-In contrast, Dr. Jugenburg’s technique does not expose the facial nerve and therefore the step which requires careful and slow dissection is not required.
+In contrast, the SixSurgery team’s technique does not expose the facial nerve and therefore the step which requires careful and slow dissection is not required.
 The benefit is not only a lower risk of nerve injury, but a much shorter operative time (and thus lower risk of overall complications)

 A “mini” facelift is most effective in younger patients needing only a small amount of correction.
 A traditional facelift addresses the neck, jowls and mid-face.

 Most often, a facelift is combined with a blepharoplasty, more commonly known as eyelid surgery, to correct drooping upper eyelids and puffy bags below the eyes.
 A brow lift is also often employed to smooth wrinkles on the forehead.

 You should stop smoking at least two weeks prior to surgery, as smoking can seriously impede the healing process.
 Avoid aspirin and aspirin products in the weeks leading up to your surgery.
 In addition, the SixSurgery team will review your medications with you during your initial consultation, and may recommend stopping certain medications before your surgery.